cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 Q: Who's behind CryptoPunk?

-Matt Hall and John Watkinson  from Lava Labs in New York
+Matt Hall and John Watkinson  from Larva Labs in New York

 > We're coming up on two years of the CryptoPunks launch.
 > We thought CryptoPunks might be just a blog post, a couple weeks of